owenscott/codeformbas/_lessons/week4/5-events.md

 # Events

-JavaScript is an *event-driven* language, meaning that usually we want to run a particular snipped of code in response to a user's interaction with the page (an "event").
+JavaScript is an *event-driven* language, meaning that usually we want to run a particular snippet of code in response to a user's interaction with the page (i.e. an "event").
 To do this we need to block our code into what are known as *functions*.
 A *function* is simply a named set of code statements that we run together.
-In JavaScript we introduce a function with the `function` keyword (surprising, I know) and enclose its code statements with curly braces ('`{}`').
+In JavaScript we introduce a function with the `function` keyword (surprising, I know) and enclose its code with curly braces ('`{}`').
 Pay careful attention to the syntax below:

     function sayHello() {